 When we talk about oral health, we tend to only think about teeth and methods to protect them from cavities and decays.
 It is necessary to consider the health of your gums as well.
-Gums should be kept clean from plaque and tartar accumulation.
+Gums should be kept clean from plaque and tartar buildup (calculus).
 Unhealthy and unmaintained gums become inflamed, sore, and swollen.
 This causes gum diseases.
 Symptoms of gum diseases are:

 - Formation of pus-filled pockets in the gums.

 - Sensitivity in teeth and gums for no reason.

 - Gums that bleed easily while brushing and flossing.

 - Persistent mouth odor and a bad taste in the mouth.